fastify/fastify-multipart/README.md

 })
 ```

-You can also use all the parsed HTTP request parametes to the body:
+You can also use all the parsed HTTP request parameters to the body:

 ```js
 const options = {